The Chaser APEC pranks: Assassination of Hu Jintao

 Shortly before 12 September 2007, as part of Chinese President Hu Jintao's visit to Australia, Reucassel went to the Chinese Consulate and asked for them to prepay the bullets he was going to use to assassinate Hu, in reference to China's policy of requiring the family of a condemned prisoner to pay for bullets used in their relative's execution.
 This stunt aired on the 12 September 2007 episode.

 APEC security checks

 Shortly before 5 September 2007, Licciardello, who was dressed as a police officer, performed random security checks and procedures on members of the public to demonstrate the glorification of the tough APEC security measures.
 These procedures included random frisking, taking hair samples, telling tram riders in Melbourne to stand and turn their heads, and erecting secure areas in public toilets and near escalators.
 When Licciardello was approached by real security officers, he said that all of these measures were "classified".
-This stunt aired on the 5 September 2007 episode.
+This stunt aired on 5 September 2007 episode.